 WinHelp

 WinHelp can include graphics, multimedia, hyperlinks, and pop-up windows.
 Therefore, for topics, there are no disadvantages compared to the current help formats.
-A large limitation is the navigation, which is very difficult to use, because you cannot easily view both the contents list and the content at the same time.
-Microsoft compiled HTML Help overcomes this limitation.

 Windows Vista and WinHelp

-According to Microsoft Knowledge Base article 917607 (http://support.microsoft.com/kb/917607), Windows Vista partly supports WinHelp.
+According to Microsoft Knowledge Base article 917607 (https://support.microsoft.com/en-us/help/917607), Windows Vista partly supports WinHelp.
 WinHelp has two formats:

 Although 32-bit WinHelp files can be viewed in Windows Vista by downloading and installing WinHlp32.exe, Microsoft recommends that software developers change the online help to an alternative help file format, such as compiled HTML Help, HTML, or XML.
-For more information, see 'Help Engine Support' in 'The Windows Vista and Windows Server 2008 Developer Story: Application Compatibility Cookbook' on the MSDN website (http://msdn.microsoft.com/en-us/library/aa480152.aspx#appcomp_topic30).
+For more information, see 'Help Engine Support' in 'The Windows Vista and Windows Server 2008 Developer Story: Application Compatibility Cookbook' on the MSDN website (https://msdn.microsoft.com/en-us/library/aa480152.aspx#appcomp_topic30).